rvatsavai/rvatsavai.github.io/_research/10-community-research.md

 Community efforts to develop new research thrusts, ...

 <ul>
-  <li>I actively led, contributed, and participated to several community wide efforts to develop new research priorities.
+  <li>I actively led, contributed, and participated to several community wide efforts to develop new research priorities,
+    white papers, and workshops. </li>

-  In particular, I lead a multi-national laboratory and university efforts to develop a goals, objectives, and requirements (GOR) report for the National Nuclear Security Administration/Nonproliferation Research and Development (NNSA/NA-22).
+  <li> In particular, I lead a multi-national laboratory and university efforts to develop a goals, objectives, and requirements
+  (GOR) report for the National Nuclear Security Administration/Nonproliferation Research and Development (NNSA/NA-22).
 The work included studying the state of the art, identifying the gaps, and developing future requirements of Geospatial Image Mining for nuclear nonproliferation